Jeremy Bytes

 More info...

-ASP.NET MVC for Absolute Beginners: Your Secret Decoder Ring
+ASP.NET MVC Conventions: Your Secret Decoder Ring

 ASP.NET MVC is filled with hidden conventions: put a controller or view in a certain place and give it a special name, and it magically works.
 If you know the conventions, you can quickly get an application up and running.
 But if you don't know the secret codes, all is lost.
 In this session, you will learn the conventions of ASP.NET MVC around controllers, views, parameters, layouts, and routing.
 Once you have the decoder ring, you can focus on the parts of your web application that make it unique.